mokth/einvoice/WinEInvoiceApp/readme.txt

   3. Submit Document (only to sandbox api only)
   4. Get Document/Document Detail status.
   5. Save the output to file for checking and comparing purpose.
+  6. View document in Form or raw format

 Note:
 This app is primarily intended for testing and debugging purposes and is not recommended for production use.